Configure Autonomous Workload

 Prerequisites

-- AuthSec workspace created
+- An active AuthSec workspace

-- Admin access to your workspace
+- Admin-level access to the workspace

-- Application/service that needs M2M authentication
+- A service or application that requires M2M authentication

 Step 1: Create a Client Application